pborreli/sass-guidelines/en/_syntax.md

 </div>

 <div class="note">
   <p>The <a href="http://sass-lang.com/documentation/Sass/Script/Functions.html#scale_color-instance_method"><code>scale-color</code></a> function is designed to scale properties more fluidly by taking into account how high or low they already are.
-It should provide results that are as nice as <code>mix</code>'s but with a clearer calling convention.
-The scaling factor isn't exactly the same though.</p>
+It should provide results that are as nice as <code>mix</code>’s but with a clearer calling convention.
+The scaling factor isn’t exactly the same though.</p>
 </div>